 “Star Mort: Rickturn of the Jerri” embraces serialization for a strong finale that’s one of the best episodes of the season.

 This recap of Rick and Morty season 4, episode 10, “Star Mort: Rickturn of the Jerri”, contains spoilers.
-You can check out our thoughts on the previous episode by clicking these words.

 The fourth season of Rick and Morty might charitably be described as inconsistent, in large part due to its proud abandonment of serialization in favor of one-off sci-fi adventures – many of which were smugly self-referential in how they analyzed the show’s own story structure and internal logic.
 “Star Mort: Rickturn of the Jerri”, the season finale, does things differently, picking up a bunch of plot threads, wrapping up some character arcs, happily teeing up the next season – however long we’ll have to wait for it – and finding what’s funny about all these things.